Sworn In (band)

 Sworn In was an American metalcore band from Grayslake, Illinois.
 The band was formed in 2011 and split up in 2022.

-They were signed to Razor & Tie from May 2013 to the summer of 2016.
+They were signed to Razor & Tie from May 2013 to the summer of 2016, after which they were signed to Fearless Records.

 History

-Prior to Sworn In, vocalist Tyler Dennen played guitar in a local Grayslake band named Shift Into Focus along with drummer Chris George and guitarist Eugene Kamlyuk.
-When the group disbanded, these three sought to start a new band known as Buried by the Ocean.
+Prior to Sworn In, vocalist Tyler Dennen, drummer/songwriter Chris George, guitarist Eugene Kamlyuk, and bassist Mike Piontek played in a band called "Shift Into Focus".
+When the group disbanded, these four sought to start a new band known as Buried by the Ocean.
 Buried by the Ocean began playing local shows in high school before the band later changed their name to Sworn In.
 Sworn In then played their first show under the new name in March 2011.
 The following month, the band released their first EP titled Catharsis, after this release Dennen left the band.
 Guitarist Kamlyuk then fronted the band at this point and recorded vocals for the band's second EP titled Start/End, which was released in 2012.
 That same year, Dennen returned to the band as vocalist and recorded a single titled "Let Down" featuring Chad Ruhlig of For the Fallen Dreams.